lukasmartinelli/redis-pipe/README.md

 Pipe in value to `redis-pipe` and it will `LPUSH` them to the Redis List.

 ```
-echo "hi there" | ./redis-pipe greetings
+echo "hi there" | redis-pipe greetings
 ```

 ![Write from stdin to Redis with LPUSH](redis-lpush.png)